-While Copernicus Publications and the European Geosciences Union welcome any original scientific work for publication, we expect that:
+While Copernicus Publications and the European Geosciences Union welcome any original scientific work for publication, we expect the following:

-- its publication has been approved by all author(s) and, tacitly or explicitly, by the responsible authorities and/or the institutes where the work has been carried out;
+- Its publication has been approved by all author(s) and, tacitly or explicitly, by the responsible authorities and/or the institutes where the work was carried out.

-- the authors have secured the right to reproduce any material in his/her/their work that has already been published elsewhere;
+- The authors have secured the right to reproduce any material in their work that has already been published elsewhere.

-- the authors agree with the Article Processing Charges valid on the date of manuscript submission (receipt of electronic files);
+- The authors have agreed to the article processing charges valid on the date of manuscript submission (receipt of electronic files).

-- the authors, Editors and referees are aware that the complete post-discussion review will be published if the revised paper will be accepted for publication in ESD (valid for manuscripts submitted from 01 October 2013);
+- The authors, editors, and referees are aware that the complete post-discussion review will be published if the revised paper is accepted for publication in ESD (valid for manuscripts submitted after 01 October 2013).

-- with regard to the evaluation of manuscripts, the Editors and the referees will follow their guidelines as summarized in the General Obligations for Editors and the General Obligations for Referees.
+- With regards to the evaluation of manuscripts, the editors and the referees will follow their guidelines as summarized in the general obligations for editors and the general obligations for referees.

-- The ESD editorial board reserves the right to remove referee reports and any other comments if they contain personal insults.
+- The ESD editorial board reserves the right to remove or to censor referee reports and any other comments if they contain personal insults or if they are not of substantial nature or of direct relevance to the issues raised in the manuscript under review.

-- While the advice and information in this journal is believed to be true and accurate at the date each article is published, neither the authors, the editors, nor Copernicus Publications can accept any legal responsibility for any errors or omissions that may be made.
-Copernicus Publications makes no warranty, expressed or implied, with respect to the material contained herein.
+- While the advice and information in this journal is believed to be true and accurate on the date each article is published, neither the authors, the editors, EGU, nor Copernicus Publications can accept any legal responsibility for any errors or omissions that may have occurred.
+EGU and Copernicus Publications make no guarantee, expressed or implied, with respect to the material contained herein.
+Any opinions expressed in this journal are the views of the authors and are not the views of Copernicus Publications or EGU.